Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 - In 60% of Middle Tennessee's games this season (6/10), the teams combined to score more than Saturday's total of 49.5.

-- The combined points per game average of the two teams, 56.2, is 6.7 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 56.2, is 6.7 points above Saturday's over/under.

-- The 52.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 49.5 over/under in this contest.
+- This contest's over/under is 2.7 points fewer than the 52.2 these two squads combine to give up per game in 2021.

 - Owls games this season feature an average total of 53.1 points, a number 3.6 points higher than Saturday's over/under.

-- The 56.8 PPG average total in Blue Raiders games this season is 7.3 points more than this game's over/under.
+- The 49.5-point total for this game is 7.3 points below the 56.8 points per game average total in Blue Raiders games this season.

 Florida Atlantic Stats and Trends

-- So far this season, the Owls have been installed as favorites by a 3.5-point margin or more six times and are 3-2-1 ATS in those contests.
+- In Florida Atlantic's 11 games this season, it has four wins against the spread.

-- Florida Atlantic's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- So far this season, the Owls have been installed as favorites by a 3.5-point margin or more six times and are 3-2-1 ATS in those games.

-- Florida Atlantic is 3-1-1 against the spread and 5-0 overall in games when it scores more than 26.6 points.
+- Florida Atlantic is 3-1-1 against the spread and 5-0 overall this season when the team puts up more than 26.6 points.

-- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team amasses over 363.3 yards.
+- In games that Florida Atlantic churns out more than 363.3 yards, the team is 3-1-1 against the spread and 4-1 overall.

 - This year, the Owls have 17 turnovers, 12 fewer than the Blue Raiders have takeaways (29).